msprem88/msprem88.github.io/page.md

 [Link to another page](./another-page.html).

 Marko Šprem was born in Zagreb in 1988.
-He received his Masters degree in 2014from Faculty of Electrical Engineering and Computing in Zagreb.
+He received his Masters degree in 2014 from Faculty of Electrical Engineering and Computing in Zagreb.
 His research during the study was focused on fiber optic technology.
-From January 2015 till January 2019& he workedas a research assistant at the [Department of Wireless Communications(ZRK)](https://www.fer.unizg.hr/zkist) on a fiber-optic communications project titled EXCAR funded by the Croatian Science Foundation (HRZZ).
+From January 2015 till January 2019 he worked as a research assistant at the [Department of Wireless Communications(ZRK)](https://www.fer.unizg.hr/zkist) on a fiber-optic communications project titled EXCAR funded by the Croatian Science Foundation (HRZZ).

 # Header 1